costa-rica/NewsNexusDeduper02/README.md

 The deduplication analysis follows an 8-step workflow that populates the `ArticleDuplicateAnalyses` table:

-1. **Article Combination Setup** - Creates comparison pairs between new articles (from CSV input) and all approved articles
+1. **Article Combination Setup** - Creates comparison pairs between new articles (from CSV input or report) and all approved articles
 2. **ID Matching** - Flags exact ID matches between new and approved articles
 3. **State Association** - Maps articles to their geographic states using the ArticleStateContract junction table
 4. **State Comparison** - Compares state associations between article pairs